 The Homeschool Definition (Not Just School-at-Home)

 The definition of homeschooling is educating a child at home.
-This can be done by a parent or a tutor.
-Most home educators say this isn’t the same as replicating private or public school in your home.
+But, homeschooling doesn’t just mean replicating public school in your living room.

 About Traditional Homeschooling (or the School-at-Home Approach)

-This being said, traditional home education is (compared to other home education methods) the closest parents get to replicating the school environment in their home.
-Parents who use this method try to create a school-at-home environment with desks and chairs in which homeschoolers sit until their homework is completed.
+Parents who use this method create a school-at-home environment with desks and chairs where homeschoolers sit until their homework is completed.

-Many parents doing the BJU curriculum found it took them 4-5 hours on average to get all the work done.
+Many parents doing the BJU curriculum found it took them around 4 hours on average to get work done.

 Why Many Parents Switch from Traditional Homeschooling to Another Method